 The reserve protects close to 3,000 different marine animals and a quarter of these are found nowhere else on Earth.
 The favorite animals to see include the Galapagos sea lions, hammerhead sharks, Galapagos penguins, dolphins, whales, manta rays, whale sharks, and many different colorful reef fish.
 Because of its large area and the incredible diversity, the Galápagos Marine Reserve protects one of the world’s largest populations of sharks.

 There are different sites in the reserve to enjoy recreational activities like snorkeling and diving to experience this incredible marine world.
-It’s a fantastic experience to swim with the whale sharks, sea lions, and dolphins, and enjoy sharing their world.
+It’s a fantastic experience to swim with whale sharks, sea lions, and dolphins to enjoy sharing their world.

 The marine reserve was a very important addition to the Galapagos, as prior to the reserve foundation in 1986 only about one percent of the water surrounding the islands was officially protected.

-To get the best experience of the marine environment and the Galapagos Islands, we recommend the Ocean Spray, Cormorant Galapagos Cruise, or Petrel Galapagos Cruise.
+To get the best experience of the marine environment and the Galapagos Islands, we recommend the Ocean Spray, Eco Galaxy Cruise, or Petrel Galapagos Cruise.
 Choose from a range of itineraries to see the iconic wildlife on island walks and enjoy snorkeling and kayaking the marine area.
 Explore the water to see colorful reef fish, hammerhead sharks, sea lions, and penguins.